elycruz/sjljs/README.md

 `sjl.Extendable` is now accessible via `sjl.ns.stdlib.Extendable`
  Also all classes that were available in the root level are now available in the `sjl.ns.stdlib` package.
-Also all `sjl.ns.stdlib` classes can also be found at `sjl.{className}`
+Also all `sjl.ns.stdlib` classes can also be found at `sjl.{className}` (only when used in browser, for nodejs old functionality remains the same and the only option for dynamically loaded classes).

 See release notes for release 0.5.0.